Holocaust Center of Northern California: Education

 HCNC also provides adult education opportunities by sponsoring lectures and film series, and collaborating with other cultural institutions to co-sponsor community performances, exhibits, films, conferences and seminars.

 HCNC is a primary sponsor of annual community Yom HaShoah commemorations throughout the Bay Area.

 Tauber Holocaust Library

-HCNC's Laszlo N. Tauber Library and Research includes over 12,000 volumes on the Holocaust and genocide, as well as an archives which features personal papers, government records, rare books, photographs, artifacts and special collections.
+HCNC's Laszlo N. Tauber Library and Research includes over 12,000 volumes on the Holocaust and genocide, as well as archives which feature personal papers, government records, rare books, photographs, artifacts and special collections.
 Special collections include a Historical Pamphlet collection, Periodicals collection, Survivor Testimony collection, and oral history transcripts.

 HCNC has one of the largest Yizkor (memorial) book collections in the world, with over 500 rare Yizkor books.

 Oral History Project

-HCNC's Oral History Project records interviews with Holocaust survivors, including refugees, hidden children, children sent on the Kindertransport, as well as interviews with liberators of concentration camps and witnesses to the events of the Holocaust.
+HCNC's Oral History Project records interviews with Holocaust survivors, including refugees, hidden children, and children sent on the Kindertransport, as well as interviews with liberators of concentration camps and witnesses to the events of the Holocaust.

 OHP has over 2000 recorded video and audio oral testimonies, which are available for research, as well as 800 transcripts.